You have one of our two Sympetrum species with light longitudinal stripes running down the legs.

 The pattern on the side of the thorax differs quite noticeably and the Red-veined Darter has quite strong black running down the side of the frons whereas the Common Darter does not.

-Allowing a brief foray into colour, for mature specimens there are very obvious differences: Red-veined Darters of both sexes have a blue-grey underside to the eyes and yellow pterostigmas edged for and aft in black
+Allowing a brief foray into colour, for mature specimens there are a couple of gender-neutral differences which are quite clear: Red-veined Darters of both sexes have a blue-grey underside to the eyes and yellow pterostigmas edged fore and aft in black

-We are now in the grip of several hopeless mobile phone identification apps which, for those unable to do anything without their mobile phone, have a predilection for identifying a Common Darter as a Vagrant Darter/Moustached Darter (Sympetrum vulgatum).
+Several hopeless [personal opinion] identification apps have demonstrated a predilection for identifying Common Darters as Vagrant Darters/Moustached Darters (Sympetrum vulgatum).
 As the name Moustached Darter implies, the latter does have black running down the side of the frons and looks otherwise very similar to a Common Darter.
-However, whilst being quite prevalent sur le continent, Moustached Darters are very rare vagrants to the UK.
+However, whilst being quite prevalent sur le continent, Moustached Darters are rare vagrants to the UK.
 There have been 66 accepted records, the most recent in 2013.
-Use a decent field guide.